 Desiccant dehumidifiers don't rely on cooled coils, so they provide consistent performance at low and high temperatures.

 In short, if you need to dehumidify environments that regularly drop below 10 degrees Celsius, a desiccant is nearly always the more effective choice.
+This makes them a great choice for unheated garages, conservatories and outhouses.

 Are Desiccants Always the Best Choice?